NYC mayoral candidates clash bitterly during final debate

 “He wants Andrew Cuomo to be the mayor not because it will be good for New Yorkers, but because it will be good for him," Mamdani said.

-Sliwa accused his rivals of trying to out-macho each other, and warned both were taking the wrong approach by antagonizing the president.
+Sliwa warned both were taking the wrong approach by antagonizing the president.

 “You can’t beat Trump,” he said.